bryanz787/MyPokeLibrary/README.md

 fields on the GUI
 - You can save the state of my application by clicking the "Save Progress" button
 - You can reload the state of my application by clicking the "Load Progress" button

+### Phase 4: Task 2

+Wed Apr 12 21:53:03 PDT 2023
+Loaded CollectionApp.

+Wed Apr 12 21:53:03 PDT 2023
+charmandar has been added to the collection

+Wed Apr 12 21:53:03 PDT 2023
+charmeleon has been added to the collection

+Wed Apr 12 21:53:03 PDT 2023
+charizard has been added to the collection

+Wed Apr 12 21:53:03 PDT 2023
+fire Energy has been added to the collection

+Wed Apr 12 21:53:03 PDT 2023
+fire Energy has been added to the collection

+Wed Apr 12 21:53:03 PDT 2023
+fire Energy has been added to the collection

+Wed Apr 12 21:53:03 PDT 2023
+fire Energy has been added to the collection

+Wed Apr 12 21:53:03 PDT 2023
+fire Energy has been added to the collection

+Wed Apr 12 21:53:03 PDT 2023
+pokeball has been added to the collection

+Wed Apr 12 21:53:03 PDT 2023
+pokeball has been added to the collection

+Wed Apr 12 21:53:03 PDT 2023
+Squirtle has been added to the collection

+Wed Apr 12 21:53:24 PDT 2023
+caterpie has been added to the collection

+Wed Apr 12 21:53:27 PDT 2023
+Displayed cards in collection.

+Wed Apr 12 21:53:42 PDT 2023
+Saved CollectionApp.

+### Phase 4: Task 3
+The main change I would make to my program given more time is that I would try to decrease the coupling in my program, especially in the CollectionApp class in the ui package, as it stands right now I have a list of decks in a given collectionApp instance, instead I would like to change it and implement a seperate class in model to represent the relationship between a list of decks and the Deck class as was done for Collection and cards.
+Not only would that bring in some more consistency with my class structure, it would also help cut down the amount of code within the collectionApp class and move it elsewhere, improving readability.

+As it stands right now, the collectionApp class is too bloated with a many methods definitions and additional nested / anonymous classes, the main thing I would refactor in the future is to break the class down into smaller classes to decrease coupling and increase cohesion.